Acéphale: Acéphale, the review

 Dated 24 June 1936, the first issue was only eight pages.
 The cover was illustrated by André Masson with a drawing openly inspired by Leonardo da Vinci's famous drawing of Vitruvian Man, who embodies classical reason.
 Masson's figure, however, is headless, his groin covered by a skull, and holds in his right hand a burning heart, while in his left he wields a dagger.
+In turn embodying the "reversed hermeticism in the form of parody" encompassing the "totality of Bataille's thought."
 Under the title Acéphale are printed the words Religion.
 Sociologie.
-Philosophie followed on the next line by the expression the sacred conjuration (la conjuration sacrée).
+Philosophie, followed on the next line by the expression the sacred conjuration (la conjuration sacrée).
+As recalled by Masson the drawing was "made on the spot, under the eyes of George Bataille" and it "had the good luck to please him."

 The first article, signed by Bataille, is titled "The Sacred Conjuration" and claims that "Secretly or not... it is necessary to become different or else cease to be."
 Further on, Bataille wrote: "Human life is exasperated by having served as the head and reason of the universe.
 Insofar as it becomes this head and this reason, insofar as it becomes necessary to the universe, it accepts serfdom."

-The second issue of the review begins with a large article titled "Nietzsche and Fascists", in which Bataille violently attacks Elisabeth Förster-Nietzsche, Nietzsche's sister, who had married the notorious antisemite Bernhard Förster — the wedding had led to a final rupture between Nietzsche and his sister.
+The second issue of the review begins with a large article titled "Nietzsche and Fascists", in which Bataille violently attacks Elisabeth Förster-Nietzsche, Nietzsche's sister, who had married the notorious antisemite Bernhard Förster – the wedding had led to a final rupture between Nietzsche and his sister.
 Bataille thereby called Elisabeth Elisabeth Judas-Förster, recalling Nietzsche's declaration: "To never frequent anyone who is involved in this bare-faced fraud concerning races."

 The same issue contains an unedited text of Nietzsche on Heraclitus from Die Philosophie im tragischen Zeitalter der Griechen (Philosophy in the Tragic Age of the Greeks), as well as an article from Jean Wahl titled "Nietzsche and the Death of God," which is a commentary on a text from Karl Jaspers on Nietzsche.

 The other issues also centered on Nietzsche.
 The last one, prepared but ultimately not published, was titled "Nietzsche's madness" (La folie de Nietzsche).
-These references to Nietzsche were directed against the philosopher's appropriation by Nazism - despite Nietzsche's opposition against anti-semitism - as one of its seminal thinkers, leading to Nietzsche's unpopularity at the time in France.
+These references to Nietzsche were directed against the philosopher's appropriation by Nazism – despite Nietzsche's opposition against antisemitism – as one of its seminal thinkers, leading to Nietzsche's unpopularity at the time in France.

 Apart from Bataille, who signed most of the texts, Roger Caillois (issue 3 and 4), Pierre Klossowski (issue 1, 2, 3 and 4), André Masson, Jules Monnerot (issue 3 and 4), Jean Rollin and Jean Wahl (in the second issue) also participated in the review.